carlosquinterop/starter-academic/content/project/tamp-clutter/index.md

 ---
-title: Optimal Grasps and Placements for Task and Motion Planning in Clutter,
+title: Optimal Grasps and Placements for Task and Motion Planning in Clutter
 summary: Task and Motion Planning framework that combines a SMT-based task planner, sampling-based motion planners and a novel optimization-based grounder to find optimal object placement locations and robot grasps for cluttered environments.
 tags:
 - Optimization
 - Motion Planning
 - Robotics
-date: "2023-01-11T00:00:00Z"
+date: "2023-04-01T00:00:00Z"
 authors:
 - admin